-Tutoring: Both peer and professional academic tutors are available throughout the semester for a variety of content areas and courses.
+Tutoring: Professional academic tutors are available throughout the semester for a variety of content areas and courses.
 Please see the current schedule posted in the library, the Student Success Center, and electronically on the student portal for details.
-Students may contact the Student Success Center with specific questions regarding peer tutoring.
-For professional tutoring services, please contact your program's Chair.
+Students may contact the Student Success Center with specific questions.
+For professional tutoring services, please contact your program's Chair or Dean.